rackerlabs/support-how-to/content/cloud-servers/modify-the-password-policy-in-the-active-directory-group-policy-manager.md

      - Non-alphabetic characters (for example, !, $, #, %)

-- Complexity requirements are enforced when passwords are changed or created.
+When you change or create passwords, the complexity requirements are enforced.

-By default the password complexity policy is enabled on domain controllers and disabled on stand-alone servers.
+By default, the password complexity policy is enabled on domain controllers and disabled on stand-alone servers.

 **Note:** Member computers follow the configuration of their domain controllers by default.